Back to prior page

 1912 - 1963

-Gordon Jones (born in Alden, Iowa on April 5, 1912) could well be described as a comic/character actor.
+Gordon Jones (born in Alden, Hardin County, Iowa on April 5, 1912) could well be described as a comic/character actor.
 He is also an important comic sidekick - somewhat over looked - in the history of B westerns.

-Mr. Jones broke into films doing bit parts in the early 1930s.
-He landed a meaty role in the Eddie Cantor picture STRIKE ME PINK (Goldwyn/UA, 1936) which led directly to a contract at RKO from 1936 - 1938 where he was cast in a variety of B pictures, including two as the lead.
+He broke into films doing bit parts in the early 1930s.
+He landed a meaty role in the Eddie Cantor picture STRIKE ME PINK (Goldwyn/UA, 1936) which led directly to a contract at RKO from 1935 - 1938 where he was cast in a variety of B pictures, including two as the lead.
 RKO observed that while Mr. Jones could play light comedy roles from friendly pals to outright slap-stick buffoons, he was not a leading man type such as a James Stewart.
 However, he was loaned out to Grand National for the lead role in a horse racing comedy THE LONG SHOT (Grand National, 1939) before his contract ended.
-At the end of his RKO contract, Mr. Jones began free-lancing at both the major and Poverty Row studios such as MGM, Republic, Columbia and others doing a varied list of roles and bit parts.
+At the end of his RKO contract, Jones began free-lancing at both the major and Poverty Row studios such as MGM, Republic, Columbia and others doing a varied list of roles and bit parts.
 He was cast - against type - as "Britt Reid" in THE GREEN HORNET (Universal, 1940) cliffhanger at Universal Pictures.
 This was followed by the lead role of a rookie policeman in I TAKE THIS OATH (PRC, 1940) for low budget producer Sig Neufeld at Producers Releasing Corporation (PRC).

 Jones was just starting to hit his stride in John Wayne's film FLYING TIGERS (Republic, 1942) and others, and hit a huge mark in the role of "The Ramblin' Wreck From Georgia Tech" in the comedy MY SISTER EILEEN (Columbia, 1942), before going off to duty in World War II.
+Jones had portrayed "the wreck" in the 1940 Broadway stage production of MY SISTER EILEEN.

-After making BELLE OF OLD MEXICO (Republic, 1950) with Robert Rockwell and Estelita Rodriguez (a splashy, Trucolor musical-comedy), Mr. Jones was signed to play Rex Allen's sidekick "I. Q. Barton" in Rex's first picture, ARIZONA COWBOY (Republic, 1950).
+After making BELLE OF OLD MEXICO (Republic, 1950) with Robert Rockwell and Estelita Rodriguez (a splashy, Trucolor musical-comedy), Jones was signed to play Rex Allen's sidekick "I. Q. Barton" in Rex's first picture, ARIZONA COWBOY (Republic, 1950).
 Republic decided to move Jones into the sidekick spot in six Roy Rogers films for the 1950 - 1951 season.
 Four were shot in Trucolor and the last two, with lower budgets, in black and white.
 He played a character named "Splinters McGonigle" and transitioned into Roy's helper in TRIGGER JR. (Pat Brady's role as "Sparrow Biffle" was dropped following this film).
 Then came five more pairings of Jones with Roy: SUNSET IN THE WEST, NORTH OF THE GREAT DIVIDE, the guest-star filled TRAIL OF ROBIN HOOD, SPOILERS OF THE PLAINS and HEART OF THE ROCKIES.
 All were well received and popular films.
 Herbert J. Yates, Republic Studios head, wanted more of Roy's adventures.
 But before Yates finalized a deal with Roy for three more films, Jones was gone.
 (Pinky Lee came on as Roy's sidekick in his final three Republic adventures.)

 Jones did several for producer Lindsley Parsons at Monogram - he worked with Roddy McDowell in a pair, BLACK MIDNIGHT (Monogram, 1949) and BIG TIMBER (Monogram, 1950), and with Wayne Morris in YELLOW FIN (Monogram, 1951).
-There were other roles - including his recurring "Mike the Cop" on the Abbott and Costello's TV series, THE RAY MILLAND/MEET MR. McNULTY show on TV and radio, and several feature films including Gene Autry's WAGON TEAM (Columbia, 1952).
+There were other roles - including his recurring "Mike the Cop" on the Abbott and Costello's TV series, THE RAY MILLAND / MEET MR. McNULTY show on TV and radio, and several feature films including Gene Autry's WAGON TEAM (Columbia, 1952).
 Mr. Jones last true sidekick role was as cavalry "Pvt.
 Wilbur Clegg" in SHOOT-OUT AT MEDICINE BEND (Warner Brothers, 1957) which starred Randolph Scott and included early screen work for two future stars, James Garner and Angie Dickinson.

 Throughout the remainder of the 1950s and into the 1960s, Jones worked steadily in films and as an A list guest on many episodic TV shows from PERRY MASON to GUNSMOKE and everything in between.
 His final film role was in John Wayne's western-comedy McLINTOCK!
 (Batjac/UA, 1963) which was filmed shortly before his death on June 20, 1963.